edge-servers/immunity-monitoring/README.rst

 Setup (integrate in an existing Django project)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Follow the setup instructions of `openwisp-controller
+Follow the setup instructions of `immunity-controller
-<https://github.com/openwisp/openwisp-controller>`_, then add the settings described below.
+<https://github.com/edge-servers/immunity-controller>`_, then add the settings described below.

 .. code-block:: python